Affogato

 LevelAdventurer

-🚀Bold or distinctive drinks that explore brewing methods and intensity
+🚀Bold or distinctive drinks that showcase brewing methods and stronger coffee intensity

 What It Tastes Like

-An affogato starts with a scoop of vanilla ice cream or gelato (Italian-style ice cream) and a shot of hot espresso poured over it.
+An affogato starts with a scoop of vanilla ice cream or gelato and a shot of hot espresso poured over it.
+At first, you get contrast — bold, slightly bitter espresso alongside cold, sweet vanilla.

 💡 Behind the Cup

-Many cafés serve the espresso on the side so you can pour it over the ice cream yourself.
+Many cafés serve the espresso on the side so you can pour it yourself.

 How to Order